raganwald-deprecated/homoiconic/2012/12/combinators_1.md

       }
     }

-`maybe` reduces the logic of checking for nothing to a combinator you apply to a function:
+`maybe` reduces the logic of checking for nothing to a function call, either:

     function checksForSomething = maybe(function (value) {
       // function's true logic
     });

+Or:

-    var something = maybe(doesntCheckForSomething(value));
+    var something = maybe(doesntCheckForSomething)(value);

 Now let's look an an elegant use for `maybe`.
 You recall `get` from above? `get('name')` acts like `function (obj) { return obj.name }` You can use `get` with `.map`: `arrayOfObjects.map(get('name'))` or with `splat`: `splat(get('name))(arrayOfObjects)`.
 Now consider: What if `arrayOfObjects` is a sparse array?
 If some of its entries are `null`?